Information for Faculty

 - Please contact the Director, Patrick Croskery, with any questions you may have on requirements.

-- The contracts do not provide more credit hours for a course, but rather agreement on the part of the student to complete work in greater depth.
+- The contracts do not provide more credit hours for a course, but rather represent agreement on the part of the student to complete work in greater depth.

-- Contract proposals are initiated by the student with guidance from the instructor, and a copy of the final contract is placed on file for review by the Honors Program Committee no later than the second week of the term of enrollment.
+- Contract proposals are initiated by the student with guidance from the instructor, and a copy of the final contract is placed on file for review by the Honors Program Committee no later than the third week of the term of enrollment.

 - The course instructor certifies completion of the contract at the time of reporting final grades.